tim-hardcastle/Pipefish/README.md

 [2] Error: redeclaration of 'private' at line 15:0-7 of 'examples/errordemo.ch'.
 [3] Error: '(' unclosed by outdent at line 24:0 of 'examples/errordemo.ch'.
 [4] Error: inexplicable occurrence of ':' at line 21:8 of 'examples/errordemo.ch'.
 [5] Error: a line ending in ',' must be followed by a line beginning with '..' at line 26:0-3 of 'examples/errordemo.ch'.
 [6] Error: inexplicable occurrence of 'else' at line 26:4-8 of 'examples/errordemo.ch'.
 [7] Error: if it occurs, 'import' must be the first headword at line 28:0-6 of 'examples/errordemo.ch'.

 →  hub why 2

 Error: redeclaration of 'private'.

-In blocks of the script where things can be declared private (at present only 'var' blocks), the 'private' modifier can only be used once after each headword: things before the 'private' modifier are private, things after it are public.
+In blocks of the script where things can be declared private (at present only 'var' blocks), the private' modifier can only be used once after each headword: things before the 'private' modifier are private, things after it are public.

 You're seeing this error because you used the 'private' modifier twice after the same headword.

                                                     Error has reference 'init/private'.
 ```

 If Charm produces a runtime error, then you can see the trace of the error with `hub trace`.
 There is no need to give the number of the error, since you will only ever get one runtime error, which will therefore be number `0`.
 You can demonstrate the trace feature right now just by putting `1 / 0` into the REPL, but as that doesn’t produce a very interesting trace we have supplied a file `examples/rtedemo.ch`.